Building Whitby's Budget

 Community engagement is an important part of the Town's annual budget process.

 What programs, services, and infrastructure investments would you prioritize?
 How would you balance the diverse needs, wants, and expectations of your community?
-Earlier this year, the Town launched new digital engagement tools to make it even easier for residents to share their feedback and help inform the budget.
-Stay tuned for the result highlights!
+The Town has launched new digital engagement tools to make it even easier for residents to share their feedback and help inform the budget.

 Also new this year, the Town will move to a multi-year Budget, better positioning the municipality to continue to implement the action items of the Whitby Community Strategic Plan and focus on four main goals: